elatov/elatov.github.io/_posts/2012-11-29-vcap5-dca-objective-3-4-utilize-advanced-vsphere-performance-monitoring-tools.md

 permalink: /2012/11/vcap5-dca-objective-3-4-utilize-advanced-vsphere-performance-monitoring-tools/
 dsq_thread_id:
   - 1406889220
-categories:
+categories: ['certifications', 'vcap5_dca', 'vmware']
-  - Certifications
-  - VCAP5-DCA
-  - VMware
-tags:
+tags: ['esxtop','performance','vscsistats']
-  - VCAP5-DCA
 ---

 ### Identify hot keys and fields used with resxtop/esxtop

 If you launch Esxtop and type '**h**' it will show you the following: